adambujak/adambujak.github.io/_posts/2021-02-24-demystifying-embedded-development.md

 ![Registers](assets/images/atmega_gpio_registers.png)

-So in order to toggle the pin we need to set it as an output by setting bit 5 of DDRB to 1 this can be done by the following C code: DDRB = 1 << 5;.
-The << is called a bitshift operator, in case you're confused by that.
+So in order to toggle the pin we need to set it as an output by setting bit 5 of DDRB to 1 this can be done by the following C code: `DDRB = 1 << 5;`.
+The `<<` is called a bitshift operator, in case you're confused by that.
 Keep in mind that this will write the value of 1 << 5 to the register, so if you already have some other pin in port B configured as an output, this will reconfigure it to an input.
-To avoid this you can bitwise OR the register with your new value: DDRB |= (1 << 5); .
+To avoid this you can bitwise OR the register with your new value: `DDRB |= (1 << 5);` .

 Then to set the pin high we need to set bit 5 of the PORTB register to 1.
-Again this can be done by PORTB = (1 << 5);.
+Again this can be done by `PORTB = (1 << 5);`.

 So the equivalent C code of the Arduino code above will look like this: